leonunes58/contract-calculation/README.md

 ## Features

 - ** At each installmente, is added 1% at tax, more added 2% of the total value installment.

+## Print

+- ** At each installmente, is added 1% at tax, more added 2% of the total value installment.

 ## Prerequisites